-The Workforce Investment Act (WIA) of 1998 stimulated further interest and attention to the data contained in CFS.
+Over the next several years, there was increased interest in the data contained in the CFS.
+The Workforce Investment Act (WIA) of 1998 stimulated further interest and attention to the CFS data.
 WIA mandated the collection, calculation and reporting of performance and accountability measures for workforce training programs operated throughout the state.
 ESC worked in collaboration with the Division of Workforce Development (DWD) on the development of procedures for the processing, calculation and reporting of the state's WIA performance measures.
+To help meet the reporting requirements for WIA, additional data elements were added to the CFS in the calculation of performance measures.